HenrikVarmer/LeadSearch/README.md

 ### Using the functions
 There's one primary function in this package: lead_search()

+To use this function there are some prerequisites:
+* Google CustomSearch API Key
+* Google CX Key

+If you're new to google customsearch, start here: https://developers.google.com/custom-search/v1/overview

 ### lead_search()

 The lead_search() function takes a dataframe as input in tidy (long) format with one observation (name-email pair) per row.
 The input data.frame must contain two columns: name and email, and in that particular order (name first, then email)